I am married to Grad School

 So, if I’ve been single this long, why do I want a man?

 Ultimately, I want a companion.
 Someone with whom I can share the good times and the bad times.
-It isn’t about the sex… ok, maybe it is a little about the sex… but truthfully, I want to come home after a long day to see a man with whom I am head over heels in love.
-Some women want a man to pay for things, but I don’t need anyone’s money.
+I want to come home after a long day to see a man with whom I am head over heels in love.
 I don’t need a man to “take care of me.”
 I need a man to hold my hand, kiss me, and tell me everything is going to be OK when I feel overwhelmed.
 I need a man to make me laugh out loud.
+I’ve found that some of the most successful people in grad school are those with a secure family life at home.
+Having someone home to do the dishes, take care of finances, and run errands even for a few days of the week can be a grad student’s saving grace.
+It is nearly impossible to balance everything, so having that support system in place is crucial.

 Life is so much better when we can share it with someone.
 It doesn’t matter how successful I am in the future if I am traveling the world alone.
-If I am buying my first house alone.
-If I am adopting a child alone.
 My life is complete.
 I am content.
 I love my life and where it is going.
-To be able to share my life with a great man would make it much more meaningful.
+That doesn’t mean I don’t want to share my life with another human being.

 (Btw — Your comment about dating internet friends made me think about how the author of Orangette met her husband — he emailed her because he liked her blog, they started a long distance relationship, and they eventually married and opened a restaurant together!
 I love that story.)